rabbitmq/rabbitmq-website/site/kubernetes/using-rabbitmq-cluster-operator.md

 ## <a id='update' class='anchor' href='#update'>Update a RabbitMQ Instance</a>

-You can add, change, or remove properties in a `RabbitmqCluster` object for an existing RabbitMQ instance.
+It is possible to add, change, or remove properties in a `RabbitmqCluster` object for an existing RabbitMQ instance.

-If you remove a property it reverts to its default value, if it has one.
+If a property is removed, it reverts to its default value, if it has one.
 To view the default values, see [Configure a RabbitMQ Instance](#configure) above.

 The configurations are listed in the table below.